Get FREE tips to create the business you really want

 Proactive Marketing

 Personally, I don’t want to have to react every time I have an open client slot.
-And there’s nothing more reassuring than having a full waiting list; it’s clients and income I can count on.
+There’s nothing more reassuring than having a full waiting list; it’s clients and income you can count on.

-Whether you have no clients or all the clients you can handle, proactive marketing will get you the clients you need or it will fill up your roster and your waiting list.
+Whether you have no clients or all the clients you can handle, proactive marketing will get you the clients you need or it will fill up your waiting list.

 Here’s your proactive marketer checklist.
 Do these things regularly, whether you’re looking for more clients or have a full waiting list.